7.1.4 Requirements for former residents of Australia receiving a portable pension

 International social security agreements

-If a pension is granted under an international social security agreement or a recipient is transferred from one agreement pension type to another, that pension is subject to the portability rules in the agreement.
+If a pension is granted under an international social security agreement or a recipient is transferred to an agreement pension, that pension is subject to the portability rules in the agreement.